-After a student has satisfied the requirement prescribed for the completion of the programme and is eligible for the award of M.Tech.
-Degree he shall be placed in one of the following four classes Shown in Table 4:
+After a student has satisfied the requirement prescribed for the completion of the Program and is eligible for the award of M. Tech.
+Degree, he shall be placed in one of the following four classes shown in Table 4:

-Table 4: Declaration of Class is based on percentage of marks to be secured
+Table 4: Declaration of Class is based on CGPA (Cumulative Grade Point Average)